vargdieg/BMICalculator/README.md

 ## Description

-The purpose of this project is to registry and keep track on the progress of the BMI of an user.
+The purpose of this project is to registry and keep track on some medical information of an user.

-It is intended that you can use the web resource and save your progress

 ![WebPageOverview][1]